-The El Dorado Irrigation District (EID) reviewed the project (Exhibit L).
-New service would need to be purchased, and a new meter installed, for the newly created parcel.
-Parcel 2 (the front parcel) will need to grant Parcel 1 (the back parcel) an easement for the off-site water meter.
-The Rescue Fire Protection District also reviewed the project and provided recommended conditions of approval which have been incorporated into the project to ensure adequate water supply, storage, conveyance and site access for fire protection is developed and remains adequate for the proposed parcels (Exhibit J).
+Rationale: The El Dorado Irrigation District (EID) reviewed the project (Exhibit M).
+No service would need to be purchased as both parcels already have existing water service (public water/Parcel 1 and well/Parcel 2).
+The El Dorado County Fire Protection District also reviewed the project but did not provide any comments or concerns.
+Standard conditions of approval have been incorporated into the project to ensure adequate water supply, storage, conveyance and site access for fire protection is developed and remains adequate for the proposed parcels.
 The project is consistent with this policy.